dalexisv83/cd/readme.md

       - The first index of the array takes position three in the diagram amd so forth
         - Ex: `[2,4]` which translates to `['Blu-ray/DVD', 'Audio Receiver']` with TV in position one, DIRECTV Receiver in position two, Blu-ray/DVD in position three, and Audio Receiver in position four
   - **Setup**
-    - The `setup` property describes each pair of connections between two device positions in a diagram
+    - The `setup` property describes each pair of device positions and how they are connected in a diagram
     - Each `setup` pair is stored in the datasource in a two dimensional array
       - The first dimension index corresponds to same index of the `instruction` array
       - The second dimension describes the two device positions that are being connected in that particular `instruction`
     - The device position pairings are stored as an array ordered from A/V source to destination
       - This allows Cabling Diagram to dynamically rotate the arrow for each connection accordingly
         - If the source device is physically above the destination, the arrow will point down
-        - The top position in each diagram is Position One, with Position Two just below, therefore if the numerical value of the source position is greater than the destination, the source device is positioned lower in the diagram, and the arrow will point upward to the destination device
+        - The top position in each diagram is Position One, with Position Two just below, and so on
+        - If the numerical value of the source position is greater than the destination, the source device is positioned lower in the diagram, and the arrow will point upward to the destination device
+        - Ex: `[[2,1], [2,3]]`
+          - The first pair `[2,1]` depicts the device in position two as the source device with position one as the destination for the first instruction in the diagram
+          - Because the source (position two) is physically lower in the diagram, the arrow points up toward position one
+          - The second pair `[2,3]` again depicts the device in position two as the source device, however for the second instruction, position three is the destination
+          - Because the source (position two) is physically higher in the diagram, the arrow points down toward position three
   - **Instructions**
   - **Notes**
   - **Detail**